panzerdp/dmitripavlutin.com/content/posts/2016-06-14-three-dots/index.md

 ### 2.3 Arrow function case

-[An arrow function](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions) does not define `arguments` object in its body, but accesses the one from the enclosing scope.
+[An arrow function](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions) does not define `arguments` object in its body but accesses the one from the enclosing scope.
 If you want to get all the arguments, use a rest parameter.
 Let's try this in an example: